Last Updated: Dec. 7, 2021

 Starting a premium floatation tank centre in London for Float Hub (2019 – hit goal of 100 members upon launch)

-Every new center that we’ve launched has hit or exceeded their goal (in both cases launching with at least 100 founding members) and the second center that we launched for Tao Float Loft started off with 46% higher total sales than their first location.
+Every new center that we’ve launched has hit or exceeded their goal (in all cases launching with at least 100 founding members) and the second center that we launched for Tao Float Loft started off with 46% higher total sales than their first location.

 Recommended Reading and Resources